AceCentre/AAC-Corpora-Collecting/README.md

 * Cant figure this out.
 Seems to only update on exiting Communicator.
 * Prediction engine is SwiftKey (you can see the .net sdk files of learned.json)

+* Looks like its not possible to "read" a swiftkey learned.lm file which is a bummer: https://support.swiftkey.com/hc/en-us/community/posts/115002963989-How-do-I-see-a-library-of-what-SwiftKey-has-learned-

 ## TobiiDynavox - Snap+Core

 * https://uk.tobiidynavox.com/products/snap-core-first